Ascyt/Unity-Camera-Movement-Template/README.md

 ### The scene

 The scene contains the following:
-- Main camera with a light object
+- Main camera with a light object.
+This contains the CameraMovement script where you can edit the variables
 - RotatePoint, which is the object that the camera will rotate around when right-clicking
-- Global Volume, which is some URP stuff idrk
+- Global Volume, which is some URP stuff I guess
 - A sample cube object.
-You can delete this without problem, it's just there so that the scene isn't completely empty.
+You can delete this without problem, it's just there so that the scene isn't completely empty

 The Main Camera contains the CameraMovement class.
 There you can set, for example, the sensitivies or how far away the target will be from the camera.